Georg Wassilko von Serecki

-Count Georg Wassilko von Serecki (17 February 1864, Berhometh, Austria; 24 March 1940, Berhomet pe Siret, Romania), was an Austro-Hungarian-born ethnic Romanian statesman, Landeshauptmann of the Duchy of Bucovina and hereditary member of the Herrenhaus, the Upper House of the Imperial Council of Austria.
+Graf Georg Wassilko von Serecki (17 February 1864 – 24 March 1940), was an Austrian Empire-born ethnic Romanian statesman, Landeshauptmann of the Duchy of Bucovina and hereditary member of the Herrenhaus, the Upper House of the Imperial Council of Austria.

 Early life and ancestry

-Born into an old Modavian boyar Wassilko von Serecki family, he was born as eldest son of Baron Alexander Wassilko von Serecki and his wife, Katharina von Flondor (1843-1920).
+Born into an old Modavian boyar Wassilko von Serecki family, he was born as eldest son of Freiherr Alexander Wassilko von Serecki and his wife, Katharina von Flondor (1843-1920).

 Activity

 George attended the German Gymnasium at Czernowitz (Cernăuți), then the Theresianum in Vienna and graduated with his baccalaureate in 1882.
 Then he studied jurisprudence and economics at the University of Czernowitz and the University of Vienna.
 He rejected chauvinism and snobbery and thus joined the international student fraternity "Danubia".
 He also stood very close to the liberal Romanian association "România Jună".
 The Romanian balls, that he frequently organized as their committee president, were legendary.
 For this he was once rewarded in a remarkable manner by Crown Prince Rudolf, who often participated in one of these events.

 In 1885 the new Romanian political society of young intellectuals led by George Popovici together with Constantin Isopescul, Constantin Morariu (grandnephew of Metropolitan Sylvester-Andrievici Morariu), Iancu Flondor and others, began to fight the conservative wing of large landowners.
 The young student enthusiastically joined this group.
-After the 1892 affair surrounding the President of Bukovina, Count Anton Pace von Friedensberg, finally the "youngsters" agreed with the conservatives and founded the political club “Concordia”.
+After the 1892 affair surrounding the President of Bukovina, Count Anton Pace von Friedensberg, finally the "youngsters" agreed with the conservatives and founded the political club "Concordia".
 In 1898 George was co-founder of the newspaper "Gazeta Bucovina" and became political spokesman of the party.

 The Baron became a member of the Bukovina Diet and on 8 March 1895 he was elected to the Imperial Council (Reichsrat), as successor of Baron Victor Styrcea (until 1904).
-During this time he joined the “Hohenwart Club”.
-Then he founded in Vienna, together with George Popovici, Baron Alexander Hurmuzachi and other Romanian parliamentarians the “Clubul Parlamentar Român” within the Imperial Council, and was elected as vice-president.
+During this time he joined the "Hohenwart Club".
+Then he founded in Vienna, together with George Popovici, Baron Alexander Hurmuzachi and other Romanian parliamentarians the "Clubul Parlamentar Român" within the Imperial Council, and was elected as vice-president.